bitshares/bitshares.github.io-old/technology/delegated-proof-of-stake-consensus.md

 ## Double Spend Attack

 Because transactions cannot migrate outside their valid window if an attacker knows there will be a short fork (just a few blocks) they can make a payment with a very short window.
 This means that a single block confirmation is not fully secure and that you should wait for at least half a round (4 minutes).

-## more
-Under DPOS stakeholders elect individuals to produce blocks, configure blockchain parameters, and fund infrastructure.
-Under DPOS 2.0 the roles of delegates and users have been divided into several different roles.

-1. **Customers** use the services provided by the blockchain and pay full transaction fees.
-These users have no role in the governance of the network.
-2. **Members** are paid-for premium accounts which can use their stake to vote for elected positions.
-Members get an 80% discount on transaction fees and are qualified to receive referral income from new users they sign up.
-3. **Witnesses** are an elected position that produce blocks and validate transactions.
-They are paid a small percentage of transaction fees necessary to cover the cost of running the network.
-4. **Committee Members** are elected positions that have the power to propose changes to the blockchain parameters.
-This position is not paid.
-5. **Infrastructure Members** are paid by the blockchain to perform needed development.
-All infrastructure spending must be directly approved by the voting Members and has a hard-coded spending limit.

-New in DPOS 2.0 is the complete configurability of the blockchain.
-Everything from transaction sizes, fees, block sizes, and block intervals are dynamic and can be adjusted by the Committee Members to account for changing technologies and load.
-There are no hard-coded magic numbers in the blockchain which makes DPOS 2.0 adaptable and resilient.

-DPOS 1.0 hardcoded 101 delegates to produce blocks.
-Some people felt this was too many, others too few.
-One thing we knew for sure is that 101 is probably not the right number and so under DPOS 2.0 the stakeholders now have full control over how many block producers, committee members, and infrastructure members they wish to elect.

 ## DPOS 2.0 - Witness, Delegate, and Worker Roles
 A witness is simply a block producer and is paid a small percentage of transaction fees.
 A set of delegates has multi-sig control over the "genesis" account which has the authority to change dozens of blockchain parameters including: block interval, fees, block sizes, etc.